eclipse-openj9/openj9/doc/compiler/aot/Diagnostics.md

 ```
         reloLocation: from 00007F5682801364 at 00007F56A8BB68FE (offset 7e)
 ```
 Again, the offset here is the `Offset (M)`.
 If a relocation record applies to multiple offsets, then there will be multiple lines printed.
-`00007F5682801364` is the instance of the `TR_RelocationRecord` type (or subtype); `00007F56A8BB68FE` is the address in the code the relocation is applied to.
+`00007F5682801364` is the pointer to the current offset that the relocation should be applied to; `00007F56A8BB68FE` is the corresponding address in the code the relocation is applied to (based on the offset acquired by dereferencing the offset pointer (i.e. dereferencing `00007F5682801364` yields offset `0x7e`)).
 Not all relocations involve updating the code; some will use the relocated address to do other tasks such as registering Runtime Assumptions.

 # Common reasons for AOT bugs